huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 <Tip warning={true}>

-    This guide assumes that you have read and understand the [DeepSpeed usage guide](./deepspeed.md).
+    This guide assumes that you have read and understood the [DeepSpeed usage guide](./deepspeed.md).

 </Tip>

-## Use cases

-There are a few use cases where one may want to run multiple models when using `accelerate` and `DeepSpeed`:
+Running multiple models with Accelerate and DeepSpeed is useful for:

 * Knowledge distillation
-* RLHF techniques (see the `trl` repo for [more examples](https://github.com/huggingface/trl))
+* RLHF techniques (see the [TRL](https://github.com/huggingface/trl) library for more examples)
-* Training multiple models at once.
+* Training multiple models at once

-As it stands, Accelerate has a **very experimental API** to help you accomplish this.
+Currently, Accelerate has a **very experimental API** to help you use multiple models.

 This tutorial will focus on two common use cases:

-1. Using `zero2` to train a model, and `zero3` to perform inference for assisting of the training for the `zero2` model (as `zero2` is faster to train on if the model fits onto a single GPU), which is shown in the RLHF example
+1. An RLHF use case, using ZeRO2 to train a model and ZeRO3 for inference to assist in training the ZeRO2 model.
+ZeRO2 is faster to train with if the model fits on a single GPU.
-2. Training multiple *disjoint* models at once, shown later
+2. Training multiple *disjoint* models at once.

-## Multiple models, only one is trained
+## RLHF

-RLHF is a good example of such use-case
+RLHF is a good example of using multiple models, but only training one of them.

-Normally, you would use a single [`utils.DeepSpeedPlugin`] at a time, however in this case we have two separate configurations.
-Accelerate allows you to create and use multiple plugins **if and only if** they are in a `dict` so that we can reference/enable the proper plugin when needed:
+Normally, you would use a single [`utils.DeepSpeedPlugin`] at a time.
+However, in this case, there are two separate configurations.
+Accelerate allows you to create and use multiple plugins **if and only if** they are in a `dict` so that you can reference and enable the proper plugin when needed.

 ```python
 from accelerate.utils import DeepSpeedPlugin